The Intellectual Property Review: United Kingdom

 The United Kingdom has three jurisdictions: England and Wales, Scotland, and Northern Ireland.
 Each has its own legal system and procedures, the UK Supreme Court being the final court of appeal for all in civil cases.
 In the field of IP, legislated substantive law applies throughout the UK.
 The overwhelming majority of IP litigation in the UK takes place in the courts of England and Wales.

 In England and Wales, the Intellectual Property Enterprise Court (IPEC) is the correct forum for less complex and smaller value IP claims.
-In the IPEC, damages are capped at £500,000 (per claim number),37 and recoverable costs are capped at £50,000 for the liability stage and £25,000 for the quantum stage.
-The IPEC procedure is distinct from that which is conventional under English legal practice, for example with less separation of argument and evidence.
+In the IPEC, damages are capped at £500,000 (per claim number),34 and recoverable costs are capped at £50,000 for the liability stage and £25,000 for the quantum stage.
+The IPEC procedure is distinct from that which is conventional under English legal practice; for example, with less separation of argument and evidence.
 For more complex and valuable IP claims, the Patents Court hears claims concerning patents, SPCs, registered designs, plant varieties and semiconductor topography rights; other types of intellectual property dispute are heard in the High Court Chancery Division's General IP List.
 All of the courts and lists noted in this paragraph sit within the Business and Property Courts of the High Court of England and Wales.

 Patent actions are heard in Scotland by the Court of Session, and in Northern Ireland by its High Court.